-Lee Lewis Campbell was born in 1866 near Baileyville, Milam County, Texas.
-Growing up he attended school at a one-teacher school where he began teaching other students by the time he was 15 or 16.
+Lee Lewis Campbell was born in 1866 near Baileyville in Milam County, Texas.
+Growing up, he was educated at a one-teacher school where he began teaching other students by the time he was 15 or 16.
 He also spent some time teaching in Devilla before leaving to attend Bishop College in Marshall and later the University of Chicago.

-Sometime afterwards he returned to Texas and in 1887 married Ella Williams.
+He returned to Texas and in 1887, married Ella Williams.
 They had three sons and one daughter together, William Bee, Cornelius, John Wesley, and Hattie Lee.